Jennifer Percy: Career

 Jen Percy is a graduate of the Iowa Writers' Workshop, where she received a Truman Capote Fellowship in fiction.
 She also received an Iowa Arts Fellowship from Iowa’s Nonfiction Writing Program.
-Winner of a Pushcart Prize and a grant from the National Endowment for the Arts, her work has appeared in a number of magazines, including Harper’s, The New Republic, and The Oxford American.
+She won of a Pushcart Prize, and a grant from the National Endowment for the Arts, and MacDowell Foundation.

+Her work has appeared in a number of magazines, including Harper’s, The New Republic, and The Oxford American.
 She has taught writing at New York University and Columbia University.

-Percy's first book, Demon Camp: A Soldier's Exorcism, was published in 2014 by Simon and Schuster and was reviewed by the New York Times.
+Percy's first book, Demon Camp: A Soldier's Exorcism, was published in 2014 by Simon and Schuster and was reviewed by The New York Times.

 The book focuses on post-traumatic stress disorder and what it means to be haunted by trauma.
 Percy drew inspiration from a newspaper article the suicide of a man haunted by an Iraqi soldier he’d killed, talking to his ghost every night.
 She too became almost haunted by bats which were seemingly following her.
 One morning, she found a cereal bowl with a dead bat in the milk.